Rados13/Hall-of-Fame/README.md

   "SECRET_KEY": "Your secret app key",
 }
 ```
-Next step is to migrate data and initialize database
+Next step is to migrate data and initialize database from backend\src directory

 ```
 python3 manage.py migrate